Bruria Kaufman: Biography

 Bruria Kaufman was born in New York City to a Jewish family of Ukrainian origin.
-In 1926 the family immigrated to the British Mandate for Palestine, living first in Tel Aviv, and then in Jerusalem.
+In 1926 the family emigrated to the British Mandate for Palestine, living first in Tel Aviv, and then in Jerusalem.
 Her main interests during her youth were music and mathematics.

 She studied mathematics, earning a B.Sc. from Hebrew University of Jerusalem in 1938, and a PhD from Columbia University in 1948.
 She married the linguist Zellig S. Harris in 1941.

-In 1960, she settled on Kibbutz Mishmar Ha'emek and adopted a daughter, Tami.
+In 1960, she settled on Kibbutz Mishmar Ha'emek in Israel and adopted a daughter, Tami.